Working from home: Top tips to keep you productive!

 3 Keep your usual work hours

 Set a schedule, and stick to it…most of the time.
-Having clear guidelines for when to work and when to call it a day helps many remote workers maintain a work-life balance.
+Having clear guidelines for when to work and when to call it a day helps maintain a healthy work-life balance.
 There are lots of apps out there to help you stick to timings and keep your focus so go and explore!

 4 Socialise with colleagues

-Loneliness, disconnect and isolation are common problems in remote work life, especially for extroverts.
+Loneliness, disconnect and isolation are common problems with work-from-home life, especially for extroverts.
 Take advantage of methods your company is offering you to stay in touch with colleagues.
 For example, they might have chat channels where remote employees can talk about common interests and virtual meetups for people in the same team.

 It’s important to figure out how much interaction you need to feel connected and included.
 Even if you’re highly introverted and don’t like socialising, give a few interactive experiences a try so that you’re familiar with them if you ever decide you want them.
 Remember, things can get misinterpreted if all communication is via email so pick up the phone or video chat when possible.